openhab/openhab-addons/bundles/org.openhab.binding.verisure/README.md

 *   refresh - Specifies the refresh interval in seconds

-*   pin - The username's pin code to arm/lock alarm/door
+*   pin - The username's pin code to arm/disarm alarm and lock/unlock door.
+In the case of more than one installation and different pin-codes, use a comma separated string where pi code matches order of installations.
+The installation order can be found using DEBUG log settings.
+    * Two installations where the first listed installation uses a 6 digit pin-code and second listed installation uses a 4 digit pin-code: 123456,1234

 #### Channels